Fox Rewayat

 Fox Rewayat was a Middle Eastern pay television channel that was launched on 28 September 2017.

 History

 On 28 September 2017, Fox Rewayat launched by Fox Networks Group along with Fox Crime and Fox Life in the Middle East market.
 On 4 November 2017, the channel started to broadcast exclusively in HD and became encrypted due to its move to satellite television provider beIN.

-On 1 October 2022, the channel closed.
+On 1 December 2022, the channel closed alongside FX, Fox Crime, and Fox Family Movies.